Podcast Cameras: The Best Options for 2026

 Why DSLRs make good podcast cameras.

-The DSLR — or ‘digital single-lens reflex’ camera — is a popular option for podcast recording.
+The DSLR—or ‘digital single-lens reflex’ camera—is a popular option for podcast recording.
 Its swappable lenses offer granular adjustments to capture a specific look for your show.

 If you already own a DSLR camera for photography, you may be able to use it for podcast video recording as well.
-If you don’t own one, you may know someone who does — roughly one in three people own digital cameras.
+If you don’t own one, you may know someone who does—roughly one in three people own digital cameras.

-There are a few things to note before opting for a DSLR.
-First is battery life, which runs between 60 and 90 minutes (depending on the model).
+1. Battery life, which runs between 60 and 90 minutes (depending on the model).
 Some DSLR cameras have a dummy battery that plugs straight into the wall for infinite power.

 DSLR features